 The Bonneville Dam visitor center on the Oregon side of the river houses exhibits along with an observation area to take in the views.
 Take a guided powerhouse tour, or watch a film at the visitor center theater.
 Nature trails, river access, and picnicking are also available in the park area.

+As you travel east on I-84 through the Columbia River Gorge you'll find some great places to stop and learn more about how and why the river was dammed.
 Head to the visitor's center at The Dalles Lock and Dam to learn about the dam's construction and operations.
 Just make sure to leave some time to explore the beautiful Lake Celilo, a reservoir behind The Dalles Dam.

 Sightseeing, dinner, and brunch cruises are available on this grand and colorful paddle wheeler.
 Columbia River Gorge cruises are available May through October and board at Marine Park at Cascade Locks.
-From here, you'll be able to take in the full length of the Columbia River Gorge and such landmarks as Multnomah Falls, Beacon Rock, and Bonneville Dam.
+From the water, you'll be able to take in the full length of the Columbia River Gorge and such landmarks as Multnomah Falls, Beacon Rock, and Bonneville Dam.

 The Hood River Valley is known for wine, growing fruit, and the beautiful blossoms that spring brings.
 It's a great destination for wine tasting, visiting a lavender farm, buying apples and pears, and stopping at the Apple Valley Country Store for pie or jams to take home.

 Wineries abound and one of the most special is the Mt.
 Hood Winery where you can taste wine with a splendid view of Mt.
 Hood.